MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

  The vertical pixel offset for the mask bitmap specified by the `hbmMask` parameter.

  `dwROP`
  Specifies both foreground and background ternary raster operation codes that the method uses to control the combination of source and destination data.
 The background raster operation code is stored in the high-order byte of the high-order word of this value; the foreground raster operation code is stored in the low-order byte of the high-order word of this value; the low-order word of this value is ignored, and should be zero.
-For a discussion of foreground and background in the context of this method, see `MaskBlt` in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
-For a list of common raster operation codes, see `BitBlt` in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+For a discussion of foreground and background in the context of this method, see `MaskBlt` in the Windows SDK.
+For a list of common raster operation codes, see `BitBlt` in the Windows SDK.

  `rectDest`
  A reference to a `RECT` structure, identifying the destination.